IonQ: Technology

 IonQ's hardware is based on a trapped ion architecture, from technology that Monroe developed at the University of Maryland, and that Kim developed at Duke.

 In November 2017, IonQ presented a paper at the IEEE International Conference on Rebooting Computing describing their technology strategy and current progress.
 It outlines using a microfabricated ion trap and several optical and acousto-optical systems to cool, initialize, and calculate.
 They also describe a cloud API, custom language bindings, and quantum computing simulators that take advantage of their trapped ion system's complete connectivity.

 IonQ and some experts claim that trapped ions could provide a number of benefits over other physical qubit types in several measures, such as accuracy, scalability, predictability, and coherence time.
 Others criticize the slow operational times and relative size of trapped ion hardware, claiming other qubit technologies are just as promising.
+IonQ measures performance of their devices by Algorithmic qubits, a metric devised in 2020 which accounts for both qubit quality and the overall quality of gate operations.

 IonQ was selected by the Defense Advanced Research Projects Agency (DARPA) to participate in Stage B of the Quantum Benchmarking Initiative (QBI), joining ten other leading companies in the quantum computing industry.
 This selection follows IonQ’s successful completion of Stage A, which required participants to outline a path to developing utility-scale quantum computers.
 The QBI program seeks to assess whether a practical, industrially useful quantum computer can be realized by 2033.